 Direction

-Continue along Königstraße, past the Fränk'ness restaurant, which invites you to take an enjoyable break with regionally inspired top cuisine from the stone oven.
-Turn right in front of the Königstor gate to the Handwerkerhof.
+Continue along Königstraße, past the Fränk'ness restaurant, which invites you to take a break and savour its regionally inspired, top-quality cuisine from the stone oven.
+Before the Königstor gate, turn right to the Handwerkerhof.

-Among the many shops that invite you to browse here, you will also find a gingerbread bakery, a wine tavern and a bratwurst restaurant.
-If you're looking for a typical souvenir, you're sure to find it among the craftsmen.
-Here you will find pewterers, leather makers, glass grinders, potters, wax artists, gold and silversmiths, glass painters, gingerbread bakers, and doll makers who have set up their workshops in the impressively recreated half-timbered houses.
+Among the many shops that invite you to browse, you will also find a gingerbread bakery, a wine bar and a bratwurst restaurant.
+If you are looking for a typical souvenir, you are sure to find it among the craftsmen.
+There are pewterers, leather makers, glass cutters, potters, wax artists, gold and silversmiths, glass painters, gingerbread bakers and doll makers who have set up their workshops in the impressively reconstructed half-timbered houses.

 Königstraße 82